Leminsk/Ud/README.md

 Ud will often print its status and variables to aid a bit in monitoring its behavior.

 ## Commands & Instructions
-All commands need to be preceeded by a '!'(exclamation mark).
+All commands need to be preceeded by an '!' (exclamation mark).
 These are the commands that Ud can currently understand:
 - `help`: displays the help text message containing the commands
 - `play [Youtube Link] / [search query]`: plays content from a YouTube stream (live or archived).
 'Stream' here means any kind of video midia from the website. 'play' must always be followed by a space character and can be used in two ways:
   - `!play https://www.youtube.com/...`: plays stream via direct link.